Horbenkodev/hugo-blog/content/posts/how-much-does-it-cost-to-develop-an-educational-app/index.md

 ---
 title: How Much Does It Cost to Develop an Educational App
+draft: false
-publishDate: '2019-02-06T00:00:00Z'
+publishDate: 2019-02-06T00:00:00Z
-authors:
-- vadim-kondratiev
+image: education-app-cost.jpg
+og_image: education-app-cost.jpg
 description: The good thing about Internet is that sometimes it contains useful information.
 People who want to learn new skills start their road browsing the web in search of the topic they want to learn.
 They can find amazing resources that help people learn to play banjo, speak Italian, play chess or even write software in Ruby on Rails.
-image: education-app-cost.jpg
-og_image: education-app-cost.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - vadim-kondratiev
+categories: []
 industries:
   - elearning
-categories: []
 ---
 The good thing about the Internet is that sometimes it contains useful information.
 People who want to learn new skills start their road browsing the web in search of the topic they want to learn.
 They can find amazing resources that help people learn to play the banjo, speak Italian, play chess or even write software in Ruby on Rails.